 During 2004, five of the most successful Swegene service centres in Lund established SCIBLU – Swegene Centre for Integrative Biology at Lund University.
 The centres are the Swegene Proteomic Centre, Microarray Resource Centre, DNA Microarray Centre (Genomics), Bioinformatics Centre and the Protein Chips Development programme.

 The specific aim of SCIBLU was to move to the centres together physically at BMC and to develop an integrative approach to solve complex biological problems, by developing and new techniques and instruments for biological and medical research and offer these to the research community.
 By creating SCIBLU, centres from various fields were been brought together into a tightly integrated unit with a common soft- and hardware platform.
 This multidisciplinary co-operation between diverse centres and researchers broke down many of the obstacles caused by compartmentalization of research into distinct subjects.

 From 2006-2016 the university financed the cost for technical personnel and part of the cost for the infrastructure, with exclusively the SCIBLU Genomics activities covered in the last years.
-From 2017 only the SCIBLU Genomics facility at the Department of Immunotechnology is running, with partial support from the Faculty of Engineering.
+From 2017 only the SCIBLU Genomics facility at the Department of Immunotechnology is running.